technologiestiftung/umweltatlas-masterportal-v3/doc/config.json.md

 }
 ```
 ***
-#### Portalconfig.menu.tool.customMenuElement.dispatch.payload
+#### Portalconfig.menu.tool.customMenuElement.execute.payload

-CustomMenuElement Module `dispatch` from `payload`.
+CustomMenuElement Module `execute` from `payload`.
 The appropriate payload for the action must be specified.
 Here is the example of the `Alerting/addSingleAlert`.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|